Coronavirus Update:What patients and families need to know

 Generalized anxiety disorder (GAD) is defined as uncontrollable, ongoing worry, fear and anxiety (nervousness).

 A learning disorder is defined as difficulty in an academic area.
-A child's ability to achieve in the specific academic area is below what is expected for the child's age, educational level, and level of intelligence.
+A child's ability to achieve in the specific academic area is below what is expected for the child's age, educational level and level of intelligence.
+Learn more about this condition.

 Obsessive-compulsive disorder (OCD) includes thoughts and obsessions (impulses or images) that occur over and over, and that cause a child or teen to feel a great deal of distress.